soerr/UnturnedDocumentation/Unturned Server/self-hosting.md

 Don't close this window, it's your server console.
 When you close it, the server will stop.
 You can minimize it if you want.

 ### Join your server
 To join your server, simply open Unturned go to Multiplayer.
 Then click on "All LAN" preset and your server should appear in the list.
+The default server name will be "Unturned".

 ![all lan preset](assets/all_lan_preset.png)